SwiftUIX/SwiftUIZ/README.md

-> [!IMPORTANT]
+> [!WARNING]
-> This package is presently in its alpha stage of development.
+> While a large portion of this package is production ready, the package and its documentation is still in alpha.
 >
-> Please contact @vmanot directly for any queries.
+> Directly contact [@vmanot](http://twitter.com/vatsal_manot) for any queries related to this package.

 # SwiftUIZ
-Ambitious additions to SwiftUI.
-Work-in-progress, public API surface is production-ready.
+A framework to support ambitious expansions to SwiftUI.
+Public API surface is production-ready.

-## Features
+# Usage

-### PreviewCatalogGroup
+### `PreviewCatalogGroup`

-Instantly create a simple List Navigation UI in any app for multiple views without managing the NavigationView.
+`PreviewCatalogGroup` is a `Scene` that automatically generates a navigated list of previews.

 <img width="890" alt="Screenshot 2024-06-12 at 10 17 10 AM" src="https://github.com/SwiftUIX/SwiftUIZ/assets/1157147/0aeae7e8-2f47-4d0e-a41a-6c36745fd717"><br />

-Simply `import SwiftUIZ` and add `PreviewCatalogGroup()` to your main `App` file:
+Simply `import SwiftUIZ` and add `PreviewCatalogGroup()` to your `App`:
 ```swift
 import SwiftUIZ